arafatm/interview.system.design/book.system.design.interview.alex.xu.md

 requests from User C must be sent to Server 3.

 The _issue is that every request from the same client must be routed to the same server_.
-This can be done with sticky sessions in most load balancers [10]; however, this adds the overhead. _Adding or removing servers is much more difficult_ with this approach.
+This can be done with sticky sessions in most #load_balancer [10]; however, this adds the overhead. _Adding or removing servers is much more difficult_ with this approach.
 It is also _challenging to handle server failures_.